edoreld/hesa-campaign/Relationships System.md

 Characters have developed a romantic connection that fuels their strength in times of crisis.

 - Jealously: characters have a +1 to any saving throw made against being charmed by creatures who are not their love interest.
-- Characters proficients in Medicine have advantage on Wisdom checks made to stabilizie the other character.
+- Characters proficients in Medicine have advantage on Wisdom checks made to stabilize the other character.
 If they are not proficient in medicine, they get a +2 to the roll.
 - Trusted Ally's boons

 Requirements: Trusted Ally